Communicating about better harnessing for healthier and more productive donkeys

 We also educate the owners of 2 wheel donkey carts that the donkeys must be hitched to the cart by means of a swingle tree and straps (normally they use chains) that must be a minimum of 1.5m long.
 Each swingletree must have 2 x 1.5m chains.

-Below are some experiences and harness knowledge-sharing from organisations in Africa:
+Some harness knowledge-sharing from organisations in Africa:

 From MARES in Zimbabwe: